Skip to Content

 My husband and I ate the whole darned thing.
 We ate it for breakfast, lunch, and dinner.
 It was moist and just sweet enough.

-Applesauce Oatmeal Bread
+Easy Applesauce Bread with Oatmeal

 Author: Hostess At Heart